juliomotol/laravel-auth-timeout/README.md

 A small Laravel 6+ package that handles Authentication Timeouts.

+When upgrading to v2, please see the [CHANGELOG.md](./CHANGELOG.md).

 ## Why Laravel Auth Timeout?

 There are times where we want to log out a user when they haven't done and request in a set of time.
 There is a workaround (below):